Swarn96/LOST-Adventure/README.md

 # LOST Adventure
- **Lost Adventure** is a java game in which a character is lost and he has to face all the hurdles to suvive .
+ **Lost Adventure** is a java game in which a character is lost and he has to face all the hurdles to survive .

  # Task Performs
  - [x] Java AWT